-16. Notice periods for Condition 6.2: Minimum period: [30] days

-Maximum period: [60] days 17.
-Issuer Call: [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) (a) Optional Redemption Date(s): 1 Optional Redemption Amount: (b) ] per Calculation Amount Notice periods: Minimum period: [15] days (c) Maximum period: [30] days (N.B.
-When setting notice periods, the Issuer is advised to consider the practicalities of distribution of information through intermediaries, for example, clearing systems (which require a minimum of 5 clearing system business days' notice for a call) and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Agent) 18.
-Investor Put: [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) Optional Redemption Date(s) or (a) ] Put Period(s): Optional Redemption Amount: per Calculation Amount (b) Γ Notice periods: Minimum period: [15] days (c) Maximum period: [30] days (N.B When setting notice periods, the Issuer is advised to consider the practicalities of distribution of information through intermediaries, for example, clearing systems (which require a minimum of 15 clearing system business days' notice for a put) and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Agent) 19.
-Final Redemption Amount: [Par], [[ per Calculation Amount redemption for taxation reasons or on
+16. Notice e periods for Condition 6.2: m period: [30] days im period: [60] days 17.
+Issuer Call: [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) (a) Optional Redemption Date(s): [ ] (b) Optional Redemption Amount: [ ] per Calculation Amount (c) Notice periods: Maximum (N.B.
+W. to consider informatic clearing custodia) m period: [15] days am period: [30] days hen setting notice periods, the Issuer is advised der the practicalities of distribution of tion through intermediaries, for example, s systems (which require a minimum of five s system business days' notice for a call) and tins, as well as any other notice requirements thay apply, for example, as between the Issuer Agent) 18.
+Investor Put: (If not a able/Not Applicable] pplicable, delete the remaining subparagraphs aragraph) (a) Optional Redemption Date(s) or Put Period(s): [ ] (b) Optional Redemption Amount: [ ] per Calculation Amount (c) Notice periods: Minimum period: [15] days Maximum period: [30] days (N.B When setting notice periods, the Issuer is advised to consider the practicalities of distribution of information through intermediaries, for example, clearing systems (which require a minimum of 15 clearing system business days' notice for a put) and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Agent) 19.
+Final Redemption Amount: [Par], [[ ] per Calculation Amount] 20. redem Redemption Amount payable on aption for taxation reasons or on of default: [ ]; per Calculation Amount